Case study

 Mike's company was turning close to £40M a year when we started.
 And its sales were tracked on paper.
 Notebooks, not systems.
 A CRM the company had paid handsomely for, used as a spreadsheet.
 Every customer interaction manual.
 Every touch, Mike's personal touch.

-There were no KPIs anyone actually owned.
-No clear accountability — every important decision, relationship and sale ran back through the founder.
-The business wasn't underperforming.
+Leads arrived by email, one at a time, and were chased by hand over WhatsApp.
+Ten or fifteen a day was enough to swamp the team, and no way to grow past it without piling on bodies.
+No KPIs anyone actually owned.
+Every important decision, relationship and sale ran back through the founder.
+The business was not underperforming.
 It was impressive.
 It was just, quietly, unable to run a day without him.

 02 · What we actually did

-We didn't swap a tool.
+We did not swap a tool.
 We rebuilt how the business runs.

 The instinct is to reach for software.
-We did the opposite — the system came last.
-Four pieces of work, in roughly this order:
+We did the opposite.
+The system came last.
+Six pieces of work, in roughly this order:

 01